We want to be open and transparent about our storm discharge activity. You can access data from event duration monitoring (EDM) in the following ways:

 Take a look at our frequently asked questions page for further information.

-Our annual reports show the number of times storm overflows were active and for how long, as indicated by EDM monitors.
+Our annual reports show the spill count and duration, as indicated by EDM monitors located at our storm overflows.
 This is updated by mid-March with data from the previous calendar year.

 We’re also sharing our total daily volume (TDV) flow data.
 We're required to report this data to the Environment Agency on an annual basis.
 We've chosen to publish it here, too.